 - 2 Tbsp soy sauce

 Tear the nori seaweed into pieces and put them in a pot.
-Add the dashi, sake, sugar, mirin, and soy sauce, and let it sit for a few minutes until it softens.
+Add dashi and the seasonings (sake, mirin, sugar, and soy sauce) to the pot, then let it sit for a few minutes to allow the nori to soften.

 Step 2

-Heat the pot over medium heat and simmer, stirring occasionally with chopsticks or a spatula until almost all the liquid has evaporated.
+Heat the pot over medium heat and simmer, stirring occasionally with chopsticks or a spatula, until most of the liquid has evaporated.

 You can store it in the refrigerator for up to a week.